-Dr. Sasaki may indicate a non-invasive procedure, such as Ultherapy, that can successfully tighten and lift the lateral brow in a predictable manner to improve the overhanging hooding tissue.
+Dr. Sasaki may indicate a non-invasive procedure, such as Utherapy, that can successfully tighten and lift the lateral brow in a predictable manner to improve the overhanging hooding tissue.
 This treatment delivers a number of thermal coagulation points at deeper (temporoparietalis fascia) and superficial (reticular dermis) levels.
 Such a limited procedure may take less than ½ hour to complete and results in no skin markings and downtime.
-Natural clinical lifting is usually observed in eight of ten patients by three months and can persist up to 1-1½ years.
+Natural clinical lifting is usually observed in 8 of 10 patients by 3 months and can persist up to 1-1½ years.
 This revolutionary procedure may be repeated as necessary to maintain a rejuvenated appearance.
-Please click Utherapy for more information.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top